 “Climate refugees” are people who leave their countries because of reasons that can be tied to climate change, either directly or indirectly, through extreme weather, drought, flooding, crop failures, or even violence or poverty caused by the loss of natural resources.
 Since 2008, an average of 24 million people have been displaced by catastrophic weather disasters each year.

-Read the full story about how climate change fuels forced migration at Global Washington.
+Read the full story about how climate change fuels forced migration by Amber Cortes at Global Washington.